+Team Abu Dhabi Face Familiar Rivals As New Series Launches In Khor Fakkan

-Team Abu Dhabi face familiar rivals as new series launches in Khor Fakkan
+(MENAFN- Dubai PR Network) Team Abu Dhabi Face Familiar Rivals as New Series Launches in Khor Fakkan

 Al Zaffain, Bin Hendi aim for another Class 3 victory in Fazza